urasil/AnimaV3-complete/backend/README.md

-# ANIMA
+# ANIMA CLI
 ## Voice Integration and TTS of MotionInput

 ANIMA is a voicebanking tool aimed at patients with MND or ALS, allowing them to preserve their voice.
 It uses Coqui TTS to process an synthesise voice.
 ANIMA will work as a standalone program, as  well as provide a voice integration layer to UCL MotionInput.
-ANIMA currently only supports Enlish but has the potential and will eventually have multi-language support.

 ## Features

-- Voice banking and sysnthesis in English
+- Voice banking and sysnthesis in English, French and Portuguese
 - Built-in image OCR with direct speech from selection
 - Generation of a custom ANIMA voiceprint file for distribution and preservation

 ## Installation

-ANIMA currently requires the following to run:
+ANIMA CLI currently requires the following to run:
-- Python 3.9.11
+- Python 3.9.X
-- Visual studio C++ build
 - ffmpeg (free)
 - Tesseract-OCR exe (C:\\Program Files) (optional - required for some files kept from v1 but redundant in v2)
-- Docker (optional - for building and running the back-end with the front-end MFC)

 Then run:
 ```sh